Asian shares pare losses on U.S.-China trade optimism, oil slides

 Risk assets including Asian equities have also been hurt by rising U.S. interest rates.
 The Federal Reserve is expected to tighten policy further in December.

-In Europe, fears that Britain could crash out of the European Union without a Brexit deal and a growing rift over Italy’s budget hit the euro and the pound, pushing the dollar’s index .DXY to 97.693 against a basket of currencies, a level not seen since mid 2017.
+In Europe, fears that Britain could crash out of the European Union without a Brexit deal and a growing rift over Italy’s budget hit the euro and the pound, pushing the dollar index against a basket of currencies to 97.693, a level not seen since mid 2017.
 It was last flat at 97.5.

-The euro EUR= was slightly firmer at $1.1240 after breaking below important chart support of $1.13.
+The euro gained 0.2 percent to trade at $1.1243 on Tuesday, after tumbling more than one percent versus the dollar on Monday.

 The Italian government is facing a Tuesday deadline for it to submit a revised budget to the EU.